Valathi

 Valathi, also known as Valathy, is a village in Gingee assembly constituency, Villupuram district, in the state of Tamil Nadu, India.
 It is nearly 50 km from district capital Villupuram, 40 km from Tiruvannamalai and 15 km from Gingee.
 It is about 5 km to Melmalayanur Angalamman temple.

 Geography

 Valathi is surrounded by rocky hills and lakes.
 Valathi derives is on the main road (SH4) connecting Arcot and Villupuram.
 It is a fairly big village, which is surrounded by many small villages.
 The majority of this population are dependent on agriculture and cattle for their income.
 It is the main junction of melmalayanur route.

 Population

-As per latest survey the village has about 1,900 houses and a population of approximately 5,000 people, which consists of Jains, yadhavar or idayar(konar), Christians, Scheduled Caste, Gounder, and Muslims, Naidu, Naikkar.
+As per latest survey the village has about 1,900 houses and a population of approximately 5,000 people, which consists of Tamil Jains, yadhavar or idayar(konar), Christians, Scheduled Caste, Gounder, and Muslims, Naidu, Naikkar.
 Its main agriculture product is paddy growing.